A not-for-profit organisation supporting ophthalmic research

 Ms Cranage was appointed Chief Executive Officer and Managing Director of Vision Eye Institute and Vision Hospital Group in 2023.
 She is passionate about excellence in healthcare leadership and delivering positive outcomes for patients and stakeholders alike.
 With over 30 years of extensive experience in both the public and private healthcare sectors, Amanda brings a wealth of knowledge and expertise.

-Previously responsible for driving and growing the Victorian and Brisbane businesses, Amanda successfully led the development of Panch Day Surgery in Melbourne, a major refurbishment of RiverCity Private Hospital (Level 3) in Brisbane, and the extensive expansion and refurbishment of Vision Eye Institute’s Footscray consulting facility in Melbourne.
-Amanda has also held the nationwide responsibility for health fund negotiations for Vision Hospital Group and executive responsibility for the national projects portfolio.
+Previously responsible for driving and growing the Victorian and Brisbane businesses, Amanda successfully led the development of Panch Day Surgery in Melbourne, a major refurbishment of Rivercity Private Hospital (Level 3) in Brisbane, and the extensive expansion and refurbishment of Vision Eye Institute’s Footscray consulting facility in Melbourne.
+Additionally, Amanda has established a number of greenfield sites in Melbourne and has led the nationwide responsibility for health fund negotiations for Vision Hospital Group.

 Outside of her professional pursuits, Amanda finds joy in indulging her passion for cooking and cherishing quality time spent around the table with her family.